differentialprivacy/differentialprivacy/README.md

 ## How to put content on the website

 Posts must be written in [markdown](https://www.markdownguide.org/basic-syntax/).
 (Although some HTML can be included if necessary.)
-Look at the [Welcome Post](https://github.com/differentialprivacy/differentialprivacy/blob/master/_posts/2020-7-11-Welcome.md) or any other post as an example for the format.
+Look at the [Welcome Post](https://github.com/differentialprivacy/differentialprivacy/blob/master/_posts/2020-07-11-Welcome.md) or any other post as an example for the format.
+Note that you must add yourself to the [contributors list](https://github.com/differentialprivacy/differentialprivacy/blob/master/_data/contributors.yml)

 ### The easy way: email the editors!